 According to what the companies disclosed, BlueOvalSK will make 60 GWh per year in battery packs, which leads to the conclusion that each plant will have a 30 GWh annual capacity.
 However, they could also be referring solely to the first plant they plan to build, which would make each of them have 60 GWh.
 Ford did not clarify this at the event.

-We’ll see three kinds of cells: IonBoost lithium-ion (for current technology batteries), IonBoost Pro (LFP batteries, for commercial vehicles), and IonBoost solid-state cells with Solid Power technology.
+We’ll see three kinds of cells: IonBoost lithium-ion (for current technology batteries), IonBoost Pro (, for commercial vehicles), and IonBoost solid-state cells with Solid Power technology.
 As we clarified on May 24, the cell startup has a platform that will allow it to improve current cells with high-content silicon anolytes and its solid sulfide electrolyte.

 Concerning the investments, Jim Farley believes Ford’s new vehicles will have a high demand.
 The Ford F-150 Lightning already has 70,000 reservations.
 A good chunk of the investments will be in battery tech.